Towards Data-efficient Customer Intent Recognition with Prompt-based Learning Paradigm: Related Work

 The recent advent of pre-trained language models, such as BERT \citep{devlin2018bert}, GPT \citep{radford2018gpt}, and RoBERTa \citep{liu2019roberta}, has brought about transformative changes in NLP.
 These models, pre-trained on vast text repositories, have captured intricate language patterns and representations, enabling them to be fine-tuned for a variety of downstream tasks.
-However, conventional fine-tuning approaches require a significant amount of labeled data, which can be a constraint, especially in domain-specific applications.
+However, traditional fine-tuning approaches require a significant amount of labeled data, which can be a constraint, especially in domain-specific applications.

-Here, prompt-learning emerges as a promising alternative.
-This technique capitalizes on the rich representations within pre-trained models, using specific prompts to guide them towards desired outputs, effectively transforming them into classifiers.
-This method can be particularly advantageous in contexts with limited labeled data, as it reduces the dependence on extensive datasets.
-In this landscape, there have been some advancements in prompt-learning, both in few-shot and zero-shot settings.
-In the realm of few-shot settings where model fine-tuning is allowed, recent models such as PET-TC \citep{schick-schutze-2021-exploiting}, PET-Gen \citep{schick2020few}, and LM-BFF \citep{gao-etal-2021-making} have demonstrated the potential of prompt-learning.
+In the realm of prompt-based learning paradigm, recent models such as PET-TC \citep{schick-schutze-2021-exploiting}, PET-Gen \citep{schick2020few}, and LM-BFF \citep{gao-etal-2021-making} have demonstrated the potential of prompt-based learning.
 For instance, LM-BFF has introduced innovative techniques like automated template generation and label word selection, significantly reducing the need for manual prompt engineering \citep{gao-etal-2021-making}.
 These models hold promise for domain-specific text classification, a focus of our research, where acquiring extensive labeled data can be challenging.
 Conversely, in zero-shot settings, models like LAMA \citep{petroni-etal-2019-language} and GPT-3 \citep{brown2020language} have explored tuning-free prompting.
 This approach relies on the careful engineering of prompts for achieving desired outputs.
-Our work builds upon these foundations to explore the effectiveness of prompt-learning, especially when coupled with smaller language models, within the specific context of retail interactions.

-In addition to advancements of the prompt-learning paradigm, while large language models (LLMs) continue to dominate discussions, there's an emerging appreciation for smaller language models (SLMs, with under 1 billion parameters).
-These SLMs, while potentially less powerful, can be specialized for specific tasks, making them more efficient and economical.